Guinea Pig (film series): Home media

 In the 1980s, the Guinea Pig films were released on VHS by a variety of companies, including Midnight 25 Video, Japan Home Video, MAD Video, and Sai Enterprise.

 In the early 2000s, distributor Unearthed Films released the Guinea Pig films and the associated making-of documentaries on DVD.
 Each release was a double feature containing two films: Devil's Experiment / Android of Notre Dame, Mermaid in a Manhole / He Never Dies, Flower of Flesh and Blood / Making of Guinea Pig, and Devil Woman Doctor / Making of Devil Woman Doctor.
-The following year, Unearthed Films released a DVD box set containing the six Guinea Pig films, the two making-of documentaries and the Slaughter Special.
+The following year, Unearthed Films released a DVD box set containing the six Guinea Pig films, the two making-of documentaries, and the Slaughter Special.

 Legacy

-The Guinea Pig series has had a significant impact on the horror genre, particularly within the realms of splatter and extreme cinema.
-Known for its graphic depictions of violence and controversial themes, the series has been the subject of extensive debate regarding censorship, artistic freedom, and the boundaries of horror filmmaking.
-Its use of practical effects and its unflinching approach to horror have influenced filmmakers and contributed to its status as a cult phenomenon.

 As a tribute to the Guinea Pig series, Unearthed Films began producing a horror film series known as American Guinea Pig.
 The films in this series are as follows: American Guinea Pig: Bouquet of Guts and Gore (2014), American Guinea Pig: Bloodshock (2015), American Guinea Pig: The Song of Solomon (2017), and American Guinea Pig: Sacrifice (2017).